bcdev/zappend/docs/guide.md

 slice_obj = FileObj(slice_uri, storage_options=dict(...))
 ```

-#### `xarray.Dataset`
+#### Type `Dataset`

-In-memory slice objects can be passed as [xarray.Dataset](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html) objects.
+In-memory slice objects can be passed as [`xarray.Dataset`](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html)
+objects.
 Such objects may originate from opening datasets from some storage

 ```python
 import xarray as xr